Mohammed-Balkhair-hub/AI_Chat_Agent_Learning_Lab/README.md

 - Clear separation of concerns (UI, agent logic, tools)
 - Terminal logging shows exactly what's happening under the hood

-Students can read the code and understand:
+Learners can read the code and understand:
 - How message history is maintained
 - How tools are defined and called
 - How the agent decides when to use tools